Working in Bratislava: an insider’s guide to a vibrant capital

 - A well-established volunteering community.

 - “Apartment rental prices are completely crazy,” said Gustavo.
-A studio or a one-bedroom flat relatively close to the city centre will set you back €450 to €600 per month.
+A studio or a one-bedroom flat relatively close to the city center will set you back €450 to €600 per month.

 - Eating out can also be expensive as prices edge towards those seen in western Europe.
 Lunch will set you back €7 to €10.